FAIMER logo

 Egypt

-Wagdy Talaat joined FAIMER as a FAIMER Institute Fellow in 2007.
-In 2009, he joined the FAIMER Institute faculty.
+Wagdy Talaat joined FAIMER as an International FAIMER Institute Fellow in 2007.
+In 2009, he joined the International FAIMER Institute faculty.

 Dr. Talaat has also worked for more than 25 years as a WHO Consultant for health manpower development and, since 2003, as a WHO Accreditation Project Director in Egypt and the Eastern Mediterranean region.